 In July 2013, I attended the Emerging Leaders Program held at the Darden School of Business at the University of Virginia for four days.
 I was nominated by the Speaker of the House and applied for a grant through The State Legislative Leaders Foundation (no cost to Delaware taxpayers).
 There were participants from almost every state.

 I was re-elected in 2014 and 2016, I will serve the 19th District for two more years.
-Legislation that I am currently working on House Bill 12 (funding Basic Special Education Kindergarten through 3rd Grades).
+Legislation that I have worked on House Bill 12 (funding Basic Special Education Kindergarten through 3rd Grades).
 To view all legislation that I have introduced, see Sponsored Legislation tab at the top of the page.

 The volunteer and elected positions I have held and currently hold and my experience as a longtime education activist, clearly demonstrate my commitment to quality public schools and fiscal responsibility.
 I carry with me 28 years of ongoing personal relationships with elected officials, educational professionals, teachers, parents, students, and community members.

-I have been married to Carl for over 20 years and have two children, Casey and CJ and a dog named Pebbles.
+I have been married to Carl for over 20 years and have two children, Casey and CJ.